 - Inaccurate Meta Tags – If your meta title tags and description do not accurately describe the content on your page, users visiting your site because of this description may quickly leave once they realize your content isn’t what they’re looking for.

-Misalignment between search intent and page intent is the first cause you should consider.
+Misalignment between search intent and page intent is the first cause you should consider when diagnosing your site’s high bounce rate.

 Before jumping to any technical fixes or redesigns, make sure your targeted keywords align with your content.
 Most of the time, misalignment between search intent and page type (i.e. product pages, collection pages, blog, etc) will significantly contribute to an abnormally high bounce rate.